Advanced NOMA Assisted Semi-Grant-Free Transmission Schemes for Randomly Distributed Users: Performance Analysis for SGF Schemes with Fixed Transmit Power

-We can observe that, the second term of (\ref{corollory3_1}) is inversely proportional to $P_{\text{B}}^K$, and the other two terms of (\ref{corollory3_1}) are inversely proportional to $P_{\text{B}}^{K+1}$.
-Moreover, we can also observe that the first term of (\ref{coroll33_2}) is a constant.
-Hence, we have the following corollary.
+It can be observed that, the second term of (\ref{corollory3_1}) is inversely proportional to $\rho_{\text{B}}^K$, and the other two terms of (\ref{corollory3_1}) are inversely proportional to $\rho_{\text{B}}^{K+1}$. {Hence, $\text{U}_{\text{F}}$ can achieve a {full} diversity order of $K$.} Moreover, it can also be observed that the first term of (\ref{coroll33_2}) is a constant, {thus $\text{U}_{\text{F}}$ can achieve a diversity order of $0$.}